Combining Probes of Large-Scale Structure with CosmoLike: Likelihood Analysis

 \section{Likelihood Analysis}

-In this section we simulate various likelihood analyses using the data vector in Eq. (\ref{eq:dv}) and covariance in Eq. (\ref{eq:covconcept}) or subsets thereof for survey parameters close to what is expected for the Dark Energy Survey ($\Omega_\mr s=5000 \, \mr{deg^2}, n_\mr{gal}=10/\mr{arcmin}^2$).
-The range of the cosmological parameter space considered in the different analyses is summarized in Table \ref{tab:tab2}.
+\textsc{CosmoLike} samples the parameter space using parallel MCMC \citep{gow10} implemented through the \textsc{emcee} python package\footnote{http://dan.iel.fm/emcee/}.
+The MCMCs presented in this paper consist of at least 200000 steps and have been checked for convergence.
+In the following we simulate various likelihood analyses using the data vector in Eq. (\ref{eq:dv}) and covariance in Eq. (\ref{eq:covconcept}) or subsets thereof for survey parameters close to what is expected for the Dark Energy Survey ($\Omega_\mr s=5000 \, \mr{deg^2}, n_\mr{gal}=10/\mr{arcmin}^2$).
+The range of the cosmological parameter space considered in the different analyses is summarized in Table \ref{tab:tab2}; the fiducial cosmology is similar to the Planck+WMAP polarization best-fit results \citep{planckcosmo13}.
 We calculate the likelihood as described in Eq. (\ref{eq:likelihood}) and subsequently the posterior probability via Eq. (\ref{eq:bayes}).
-All posteriors are computed on a three- and five-dimensional hypercube, respectively, and then projected onto two dimensions.
-The contour plots in Figs. \ref{fi:like1} -\ref{fi:like3} show the marginalized probability calculated as \be L (\vek E| \pco (2D) ) = \int_{\pco'(min)}^{\pco'(max)} \d \pco' \, L (\vek E|\pco') \nn \\ \ee where $\pco'$ denotes the remaining cosmological parameters when subtracting the considered two parameters from the full parameter set.\\ The schematic illustrations in Fig. \ref{fi:modelscheme} and Fig. \ref{fi:covflow} show the computation of the data vector and covariance, respectively.
-Note that the COSEBIs data vector is computed from the corresponding correlation function over an interval of $[1';400']$.
-Computing time for the full COSEBIs data vector is $<$1 sec per cosmology.
+The contour plots in Figs. \ref{fi:like1} -\ref{fi:like3} show the marginalized probability calculated as \be L (\vek E| \pco (2D) ) = \int_{\pco'(min)}^{\pco'(max)} \d \pco' \, L (\vek E|\pco') \,, \ee where $\pco'$ denotes the remaining cosmological parameters when subtracting the considered two parameters from the full parameter set.\\ The schematic illustrations in Fig. \ref{fi:modelscheme} and Fig. \ref{fi:covflow} show the computation of the model vector and covariance, respectively.
+Note that the COSEBIs model vector is computed from the corresponding correlation function over an interval of $[1';400']$.
+Computing time for the full COSEBIs model vector is $<$1 sec per cosmology.